Orientation & Retreat

 - Returning Sophomores meet with Frank Wade for an in-depth look at service organizations in the Nashville community.

 - Returning Juniors and Seniors participate in seminars led by a variety of Vanderbilt faculty, administrators, staff, and visitors that will focus on key themes developed to complement the seminar series presented in the All Scholars session.

-The monthly journals will ask Scholars to reflect on the seminars/speakers in the All Scholars sessions with the aim of facilitating the discussions the following week at the Reflection Group Dinners.
+The monthly journals will ask Scholars to reflect on the seminars/speakers in the All Scholars sessions with the aim of facilitating the discussions the following week in their Small Groups.